shoob-cyber/text_summarization/README.md

-Here's a sample `README.md` for your text summarization project on GitHub:

----

 # Text Summarization Web App

 This is a Flask-based web application designed to summarize large bodies of text in both **English** and **Hindi**.
 The app uses **Natural Language Processing (NLP)** techniques, including **NLTK** and custom algorithms, to generate concise and meaningful summaries.
 The application features a simple and user-friendly interface, allowing users to quickly extract key information from lengthy texts.